SeNSS (ESRC) Studentships

 The University of Roehampton is pleased to be part of the South-east Network for Social Sciences (SeNSS), a consortium of 10 universities working as a Doctoral Training Partnership to offer Economic and Social Research Council (ESRC) studentships.

 Candidates can apply through Roehampton for SeNSS studentships in two pathways - education and social anthropology.
-Applications are now invited for October 2018 entry.

 You must ensure that you fulfil all three eligibility criteria set up by the ESRC.
 These are:

 - Academic: for 1+3 awards (Masters plus PhD) you must have gained a 2.1 at least in your bachelor's degree; for +3 (PhD-only) awards you must be in possession of a relevant, and ESRC-recognised, Master's degree.

 - Residency: UK, EU and international students are eligible for a full award (fees plus annual stipend).
 If you are unsure of your eligibility, please contact email@example.com.